This first article appears in the

 special, unique, quiet, restful, and where stillness resides.

-for healing.
+healing.

 Next, the client lies on a traditional massage